mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Network_Traffic_Security_Group/WeeklyReport_Network_Traffic_Security_02-12-2024.md

 ### Key Points
-- The team collectively worked with Zigbee network group on setting up Raspberry Pi environments and configuring SSH.

 - Prioritized the code and development for Raspberry Pi
-- Brainstormed testing of code ideas and spoke about test cases with some already made (attached in teams).
+- Tested hashing techniques.
-- Tested and researched some encryption and hashing techniques
+- Researched some encryption and hashing techniques

 ### Next Week Goals
-- Prioritize the development and testing of code for Raspberry Pi again.
+- Prioritize the development and testing of code in Raspberry Pi once they are setup.
 - Establish communication pathways for Zigbee devices to interact with Raspberry Pi.
-- Getting along with the Network group and see the progress
+- Cross communicate with other teams to know requirements and see the progress

 ## Individual Report

-### Darsh (Will complete and add his portion)
+### Darsh

 #### Previous Team Goals
+- Research various hashing and encryption techniques
+- Find ways to have zigbees talk to each other
+- Start testing code.

 #### Key Points
+- Researched and tested hashing algorithms
+- Did some analysis on the MD5, SHA1, SHA2(256 & 512)
+- Tested AES for encryption so that secure data is transmitted between devices

 #### Next Week Goals
+- Testing on the physical devices if pi's communicate.
+- Have the zigbees communicate with each other.
+- Enhance the give AES encryption and decryption implementation.

 ### Karen